 It is also important to not scratch, as scratching may lead to a skin infection.
 The following tips may help soothe itchy skin:

-• A moisturizing cream for itchy skin that is free of additives, fragrances and perfumes.
-Depending on the symptoms and underlying cause, Dr. Weishar may have a suitable product in her Springhouse Derm Store.
+- A moisturizing cream for itchy skin that is free of additives, fragrances and perfumes.
+Depending on the symptoms and underlying cause, there may be a suitable product in Springhouse Derm Store.

 Contact Springhouse Dermatology for Treatment